 - Non-compete fee according to the Income Tax Act of Section 28(VA)

-- Other services that are accepted under Section 44AA are film artists, company secretary and authorised representative.
+- Other services that are accepted under Section 44AA are film artists, company secretaries, and authorized representatives.

-It implies to the services rendered by an individual for consultancy, technical or managerial services.
+It implies the services rendered by an individual for consultancy, technical or managerial services.

-Services such as assembly, mining, construction is not considered as technical services as income from the same would come under head salary of the recipient.
+Services such as assembly, mining, construction are not considered as technical services as income from the same would come under the head salary of the recipient.

 Non Compete Fees

-Non Compete Fees for the purpose of Section 194J implies to the amount received either in cash or kind in return for an agreement that binds the person from sharing any patent, license, franchise, trademark, know-how or any commercial or business rights, technique or information likely to be used elsewhere for manufacture, processing or any other provisional service.
+Non-Compete Fees for Section 194J implies the amount received either in cash or kind in return for an agreement that binds the person from sharing any patent, license, franchise, trademark, know-how or any commercial or business rights, technique or information likely to be used elsewhere for manufacture, processing or any other provisional service.

 Royalty for the purpose of this section means consideration for:

-- Transfer of rights with respect to an invention, secret formula, model, design, trade mark or a patent.
+- Transfer of rights for an invention, secret formula, model, design, trademark or patent.

 - Use of an invention, model, patent, etc.

-- Sharing any information related to use of an invention, patent, formula, etc.
+- Sharing any information related to the use of an invention, patent, formula, etc.

-- Use or right to use equipment for industrial, scientific or commercial purposes.
+- Use or right to use the equipment for industrial, scientific or commercial purposes.

-- Transfer of rights related to literary work, scientific findings, films or video tapes for the purpose of radio broadcasting, no consideration for sale, exhibition or distribution of the same.
+- Transfer of rights related to literary work, scientific findings, films or videotapes for radio broadcasting, no consideration for the sale, exhibition or distribution of the same.